grandeljay/grandeljay-suggest-post-tags/README.md

 ![Hello](/src/assets/img/suggest-tags.png)

 In conclusion, if your tags not being suggested, they are likely not listed as a synonym on the Merriam-Webster Dictionary.

+## Request API access
+In order to use the Merriam-Webster API, you need to [sign-up for an API key](https://dictionaryapi.com/register/index).
+When you have your key, specify it in the settings under:
+- Settings
+  - Suggest Post Tags